...

 A morning person is full-on 100% at 6:30 a.m.
 With others, you risk a growl if you engage before they’ve showered and had coffee.

 This has implications for leading your organization.
 Promoting empathy, trust and collaboration requires you to understand your employees’ backgrounds, cultures, perspectives and values.
-In today’s diverse world, no matter what continent (or continents, as with Tompkins Leadership) you operate on, your workforce can come from a wide variety of cultures.
+In today’s diverse world, no matter what continent (or continents you operate on, your workforce can come from a wide variety of cultures.
 Tailoring your style and communications to accommodate that diversity can prevent misunderstandings and conflicts, solve problems and create better decisions.

 Leaders need to treat people with dignity and respect and understand who they are and what they think.
 A perfect example comes from a great book I’m reading right now, The Geography of Thought: How Asians and Westerners Think Differently…and Why, by psychologist Richard E. Nisbett.